Solmira-Linux/SolmiraLinux/README.md

    ```bash
    cd SolmiraLinux/solmira
    ```
-   This is the directory where you will make changes to the distribution.
+   This is the directory that contains the necessary files to build a live image.

 #### 3. Build the ISO.

-   Once you finish your changes, you can test them out by building the ISO.
+   You can then build the image with this command:
    ```bash
    sudo mkarchiso -v .
    ```